jamilkhalaf/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
+- [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Bring the nostalgia of Pacman into the modern era with our real-time gaming platform!
+Users can log in, play a fast-paced Pacman game, and compete for top spots on a dynamic leaderboard.
+Our platform is lightweight, interactive, and perfect for casual gamers who love a challenge.

 ### Design